5 min read

 If dieting causes anxiety, is there an anti-anxiety diet?

-Dr. Craig N. Sawchuk, psychologist who specializes in cognitive behavior therapy for anxiety disorders and medical fears, clarifies that there aren’t any diet changes that can cure severe anxiety, but watching what you eat may help.
+Dr. Craig N. Sawchuk, a psychologist who specializes in cognitive behavior therapy for anxiety disorders and medical fears, clarifies that there aren’t any diet changes that can cure severe anxiety, but watching what you eat may help.

 He recommends trying these steps: